Vivian Sobchack: Career

 Sobchack began teaching at the University of California, Santa Cruz in 1981.
 While at Santa Cruz, along with pursuing her own research and writing, she served in a number of administrative capacities including becoming the first Dean of the Arts Division and effectively helping to establish the university's Film Studies curriculum.

 In 1992, she moved to the University of California, Los Angeles as a professor in the Critical Studies area of the UCLA Department of Film Television, and Digital Media and Associate Dean of the UCLA School of Theater, Film and Television.
 She retired from administration and currently teaches classes in Visual Phenomenology, Contemporary Film Theory, Historiography, and Cultural Studies.

 The Society for Cinema and Media Studies awarded Sobchack the 2005 Distinguished Service Award and the 2012 Distinguished Career Achievement Award.
 She also won the 1995 Pilgrim Career Award for science fiction scholarship from the Science Fiction Research Association.
 She has served as a juror on the American Film Institute Awards Motion Picture Committee five times since 2000.
-She is on numerous editorial and advisory boards for print and electronic publications—Film Quarterly, Cultural Theory and Technology, Signs, Journal of Film and Video, Journal of Popular Film and Television, and Cinema Journal, to name a few.
+She is on numerous editorial and advisory boards for print and electronic publications: Film Quarterly, Cultural Theory and Technology, Signs, Journal of Film and Video, Journal of Popular Film and Television, and Cinema Journal, to name a few.
 She has been an on-camera participant and voice-over commentator for several DVD features and featurettes.
-She can be seen delivering commentary, for example, on the bonus features of Dark City, Buffy the Vampire Slayer(Season 7) and Warner Bros.
+She can be seen delivering commentary, for example, on the bonus features of Dark City, Buffy the Vampire Slayer (Season 7) and Warner Bros.
 Tough Guys set of DVDs.
-She did a voice-over commentary on His Kind of Woman for Warner Bros.
+She did a voice-over commentary on His Kind of Woman for the Warner Bros.
 Film Noir Classic Collection, Vol. 3.